vinaykris23/arduino_wack_a_mole_1d/README.md

 # arduino_wack_a_mole_1d

-Design Document for Wack-A-Mole 1D

 Problem Statement:
 	To design and implement a game using Arduino.
 	Game: Wack-A-Mole 1D

 Description:
 Connect a disc (cardboard or similar) to a servo motor.
 Stick or draw a symbol onto one part of the disc.
 Another cardboard or a box around this installation only allows to see one small segment.
 The servo motor is randomly moving the disc around.
 Whenever the player is able to see the symbol, he/she has to press a button.
 Think of a level and points system for this game.

 Design: